armadaproject/armada/docs/design/jobservice/job-service.md

   - Logic for deleting is more complicated.
   - Writing to virtualized file volume will be slow in Kubernetes.

-### Postgres

-Pros
-  - Supports wide range of SQL operations.
-  - Large amount of concurrent users.
-  - Great replica support.
-  - Fast for concurrent writes/reads.

-Cons
-  - Requires a separate deployment and operational support
-  - Persistent to virtualized file volumes will be slow.

-[Pros/Cons of Relation Databases](https://devathon.com/blog/mysql-vs-postgresql-vs-sqlite/) is a good resource for seeing the Pros/Cons of SQLLite, PostGres and MySQL.

 ## API (impact/changes?)
 - What should be the API between Armada cache <-> Airflow?
   - The proto file above will generate a python client where they can call get_job_status with job_id, job_set_id and queue specified.
 All of these are known by the Airflow Operator.